Shortcut-API/Business-Docs/README.md

 # Business Documentation
 Documentation for Shortcut Business Accounts.
 Launch your Pros on the Shortcut platform.

-# **Technology for your Business**
+# **Premier tech for your Business**

 Through your Shortcut Business Account, you can register new Pros, manage their settings, and service your clients.

-Use the Sandbox to test our system.
-Register new Pro accounts,
+Use the Sandbox apps to test our system, without charging.

 To get in touch with Shortcut, please reach out to support@getshortcut.co.